Updated on Jul 9, 2018

 The MySQL Databases feature will offer few options separated in different sections.
 The section you are looking for here is called Current Databases where you will find a table populated with all the databases you currently have and more importantly their sizes.

 Unfortunately, cPanel does not offer the option to order the databases by their actual size so please bear in mind that the databases in the table are by default sorted by name and not by size.
 Ideally you would want to show all the databases on a single page considering the pagination at the bottom of the Current Databases section.

 Once you identify the big databases, you can go ahead and optimize their size which we will review in other tutorials of these Series.

 As we have mentioned there are certain limitations in regards to the database sizes for our Shared Web Hosting users.
 Depending on the used Web Hosting package the limitations are growing exponentially, but most importantly our customers will always be notified when reaching or being close to reaching a certain limit.

-The system that takes care of reporting and resolving Web Hosting Limits related issues is called Observer and you might have already seen it in the Client Area section of our website, or you might have already read our detailed blog post on the matter describing its functionality.
+The system that takes care of reporting and resolving Web Hosting Limits related issues is called Observer and you might have already seen it in the Client Area section of our website.

 To better understand how the Observer Reporting service works we will explain all the reports you will receive in regards to the size of your databases.

 Of course, the customer is provided with the option of temporarily re-activate his/her web hosting account.
 The temporary re-activation will provide the customer with access to the web hosting account for a limited amount of time so the database size issue can be addressed.